Purchase a carbon monoxide alarm for your home

 Always use generators outside, more than 20 feet away from home, doors, and windows.

 Do not use un-vented combustion heaters in enclosed spaces, especially sleeping areas.

 Never leave an automobile running in a closed garage or in a garage attached to the house - even with the garage door open.

 While driving, keep the rear window or tailgate of a vehicle closed, as CO from the exhaust can be pulled inside.

 If you suspect you are experiencing any symptoms of CO poisoning, open doors and windows, turn off gas appliances and go outside.

 In cases of severe CO poisoning, call 911 emergency services or call the Florida Poison Information Center at 1-800-222-1222.

 Carbon Monoxide Brochures:

-- Environmental Public Health Tracking
+Florida Environmental Health Tracking Program’s Videos:

 Centers for Disease Control (CDC) and Prevention: Carbon Monoxide presentation given by Dr. Shahad Iqbal at the EPA Region 4, quarterly conference call (PDF, 464 KB)